 Starting work at a new company is scary.
 You don’t know anyone, and you don’t know how things work.
 It’s not a comfortable combination.
 Dell gets it right with their company culture video.

 2. A very different culture story

 This company culture video from Basecamp doesn’t have team members talking about fun outings or great projects.
 It doesn’t show cool landmarks or people playing foosball.
 It’s about something far more serious: the blind coffee taste.
 One cup holds super expensive coffee.
 The other, McDonald’s McCafé blend.

 Culture is about more than your fancy office, benefits, or team activities.
 It’s about the people who work at the company.
 They are the make or break factor.
 This organizational culture video shows Basecamp for who they are, a diverse group of smart, hard-working people who make bad jokes, great software and (spoilers!) can’t tell one kind of coffee from the next.

 As a fully remote team with an office, Basecamp’s culture is a little non-traditional.
 Trust is a key part of their success.
-Any new team member has to mesh well with with everyone else.
+Any new team member has to mesh well with everyone else.